jacobbednarz/vagrant-puppet-lamp/README.md

-# Straight up LAMP stack - Built with Vagrant and Puppet
+# LAMP stack - Built with Vagrant and Puppet

 Setting up LAMP stacks shouldn't be difficult and the aim of this repository is to allow developers to hit the ground running.